niananto/teebay/part_4_documentation.md

 - Used Mantine components for clean and responsive UI.
 - Hooked up simple form states and validations using Mantine's form hooks.
-- **Hardship**: Initially attempted to over-engineer authentication, but reverted to string-matching as allowed.
+- **Hardship**: Initially attempted to over-engineer authentication using JWT, but reverted to a simpler version (still very secure) as there was little time.

 Once the UI was satisfactory, I moved to backend setup.

 ### 🧱 Database Design and Backend Setup

-- Chose PostgreSQL as the DB and Prisma for schema management and migrations.
 - Defined models: `User`, `Auth`, `Product`, `Category`, `Transaction`, and `Image`.
 - Implemented relations and used enums for transaction types (`BUY`, `RENT`).